What is a Deficit?

 The literal meaning of the word deficit is a loss or shortfall.
 In terms of finance, deficit refers to a shortfall of certain economic resources, mostly money.
 An individual runs a deficit if they spend more money than what they earn in a month.

 When a government spends more money than what it collects, it is said to run a fiscal deficit.
 Again, when the citizens of a country collectively buy more goods from abroad than what they sell to foreigners, the country is said to be facing a trade deficit.
 In short, a deficit occurs whenever negative items exceed positive items.

 - In terms of finance, deficit refers to a shortfall of certain economic resources, mostly money.

 - Since deficit implies a shortage of funds or an excess of cash outflows over inflows, it does not present a favorable situation for an entity.
 Therefore, experts consider deficits to be highly unsustainable and detrimental to long-term economic stability.

-Since deficit implies a shortage of funds or an excess of cash outflows over inflows, it does not present a favorable situation for an entity.
-Such shortages always necessitate the accumulation of debt to overcome them, and it makes an entity indebted to external parties.
+Since a deficit implies a shortage of funds or an excess of cash outflows over inflows, it does not present a favorable situation for an entity.
+Such shortages always necessitate the addition of debt to overcome them, and it makes an entity indebted to external parties.
 It is why experts consider deficits to be highly unsustainable and detrimental to long-term economic stability.